Welcome to the incredible,

 Sadly, the building was deemed too costly and was closed down in phases over a period of about 6 years in the 1990's.
 At this time, the government decided to close the majority of the asylums in Britain and instigate the Care in the Community programme as being more beneficial to the long-term care of the afflicted.
 To a greater or lesser degree, the flux of “care in the community” entailed turfing “nutters” onto the streets to as good as fend for themselves and has resulted in a marked increase in violent or frenzied attacks since then.

-Since abandonment, Hellingly is fenced off, patrolled periodically by security guards and is slowly decaying.
-It has been the target of vandals and taggers on numerous occasions and there are a lot of areas of the premises which have been subject to arson (particularly the admin block,central stores,kitchen stores and assistant medical officer's rsidences); others strewn with broken glass and porcelain.
-But there are parts of it which offer an eerie and unspeakable beauty: the peeling paint and fusion of indoor and outdoor elements, combined with thought-provolking and (remarkably sympathetic) professional graffiti offer some breathtaking views.
+During abandonment, Hellingly was fenced off, patrolled periodically by security guards and was slowly decaying.
+It had been the target of vandals and taggers on numerous occasions and there were a lot of areas of the premises which had been subject to arson (particularly the admin block,central stores,kitchen stores and assistant medical officer's rsidences); others strewn with broken glass and porcelain.
+But there were parts of it which offered an eerie and unspeakable beauty: the peeling paint and fusion of indoor and outdoor elements, combined with thought-provolking and (remarkably sympathetic) professional graffiti offer some breathtaking views.
+In the present day (2015), the entire site is now populated by an enormous housing estate called Roebuck Park.
+The tunnels, villas and all associated structures of the hospital have long since gone and there are no reminders of what this place once was.
+Here on in, this project serves as a historical reminder of an intriguing and important chapter in social history that should not be forgotten.

 [CLICK HERE] to see an account of our visits to Hellingly